JoshHadik/RapidRepetitions/multi_container_elastic_beanstalk/thunder_wind_sprint/README.md

 **Build Phase I** - Run tests on images

-**Build Phase II** - Push images to Docker Hub with a prod tags (since this is the production pipeline)
+**Build Phase II** - Push images to Docker Hub with prod tags (since this is the production pipeline)

 **Build Phase III** - Create a Dockerrun.aws.json in root directory that pulls images with prod tags.